-While young love is often the go-to rom-com form, there is something to be said and gained by the examination of “old” love.
+While young love is often the go-to rom-com form, there is something to be said and gained from examining “old” love.
 Love that has weathered a lifetime together.
 Love that blossoms despite and because of wrinkles and grey hairs.
 And love that faces the ultimate separation: dying.
-In celebration of National Grandparents Day, I’ve put together a list of movies about older people showcasing love in the later stages, “old” love as it were.
+In celebration of National Grandparents Day, I’ve put together a list of movies about older people showcasing love in the later stages, “old” love, as it were.

-The films essentially fall into two categories: Those where new love is blossoming in old vessels, and those where old love faces trials and tribulations, including saying the ultimate goodbye.
+The love stories essentially fall into two categories: Those where new love is blossoming in old vessels and those where old love faces trials and tribulations, including saying the ultimate goodbye.

-So, yeah, there are fun rom-coms here, as well as some heavy-hitting, weepy dramas.
-All showcasing the beauty of laugh lines and crow’s feet.
-All seizing the day, because – as the grey hairs know – time is the one thing you will run out of.
+So, yeah, there are fun romantic comedies here, as well as some heavy-hitting, weepy dramas.
+From classic movies to newer ones, all showcase the beauty of laugh lines and crow’s feet.
+All seizing the day because – as the grey hairs know – time is the one thing you will run out of.

-So, hug a grandparent, a grandkid, a parent, a kid.
+So, hug a grandparent, a grandkid, a parent, a family member, a kid.
 Stop a moment and remember those who have said the final farewell.
 And work on maintaining those laugh lines.
 Happy Grandparents Day.

 (In no particular order)